Locally finite graphs with ends: a topological approach

 Assertion (ii) is the dual (see Section~\secOutlook.4) finitary characterization of the cut space.
 An interesting feature of its seemingly trivial \COMMENT{} inclusion $\cutspace\sub \C\fin^\bot$ is that it requires an application of Theorem \xxxGenerating\th(i).
 Indeed, any cut $F$ is clearly orthogonal to every finite circuit.
 But an arbitrary finite element $D$ of~$\cyclespace$ might come as an infinite sum of circuits (finite or infinite), and even if $F$ is orthogonal to every term in the sum it need not be orthogonal to~$D$. \COMMENT{} However, the circuits into which $D$ decomposes {\em disjointly\/} by Theorem \xxxGenerating\th(i) will be finite \COMMENT{} and yield $D$ in a finite sum, which preserves orthogonality.
 The proof of $\cutspace\supe \C\fin^\bot$ is the same as for finite graphs~[\the\refBook]: contracting the edges not in a given set $D\in \C\fin^\bot$ leaves a graph with edge set~$D$, whose finite circuits have to be even by definition of~$D$, because they expand to finite circuits of~$G$. \COMMENT{} This contracted bipartite graph defines a partition of~$V(G)$ showing that $D$ is a cut. \COMMENT{}

 The inclusion $\C^\bot\supe \cutspace\fin$ in (iii) is equivalent to $\C\sub \cutspace\fin^\bot$ of~(i).
 The converse inclusion is due to Richter and Vella~[\the\refRichterVella].
-Its interesting part is that an edge set orthogonal to every circuit cannot be infinite. \COMMENT{} (It will be a cut by~(ii), since in particular it is orthogonal to every finite circuit.)
-It is here that 2-connectedness is needed; assuming 2-edge-connectedness, for example, is easily seen not to be enough.
+Its interesting part is that an edge set orthogonal to every element of~$\C$ (not only to every circuit) \COMMENT{} cannot be infinite. \COMMENT{} (It will be a cut by~(ii), since in particular it is orthogonal to every finite circuit.)

 In~(iv), the weaker inclusion of $\cutspace^\bot\sub \C$ follows from~(i).
-To see that an edge set orthogonal to all cuts cannot be infinite, assume it is, pick infinitely many independent edges, and obtain a contradiction by extending these to a cut. \COMMENT{} The inclusion $\cutspace^\bot\supe \C\fin$ is equivalent to the inclusion $\cutspace\sub \C\fin^\bot$ of~(i).
+To see that an edge set orthogonal to all cuts cannot be infinite, assume it is, pick infinitely many independent edges, and obtain a contradiction by extending these to a cut. \COMMENT{} The inclusion $\cutspace^\bot\supe \C\fin$ is equivalent to the inclusion $\cutspace\sub \C\fin^\bot$ of~(ii).

 \medbreak

 Theorem~\xxxOrthogonality\th(ii) has a nice corollary (which we already used in our proofs of Theorems \xxxFundamental\ and~\xxxNSTgenerators): that $\C(G)$ and $\cutspace(G)$ are closed under infinite sums.
 While this is not immediate from the definition of either $\C(G)$ or~$\cutspace(G)$, the proof that $\cutspace\fin^\bot$ ($=\C(G)$) and $\cyclespace\fin^\bot$ ($=\cutspace(G)$) are closed under thin sums is immediate from the definition of these sets. \COMMENT{}